 Oh the irony.
 The same man who could supposedly hear the dead talk in their graves eventually ate a poisoned meat which led to his death.

 15. Let the beards hang!
 “Trim the moustache and lengthen the beard (let the beard hang).
 Oppose the fire worshippers” (Muslim 1:29).
 This is done to imitate Muhammad whose beard was said to be dense (2:259).

 From these cited examples, two main facts can be deduced:

 (a) Islam is essentially a personality cult revolving around the superstitious ideas, teachings and obsessions of one man – Muhammad.
 The day a Muslim starts to question what he taught and practiced on the basis of reason, history or science, his faith in Islam (imaan) will wither and die.
-This is why it is considered a great danger in Islam to speak against Muhammad.
+This is why it’s considered a great danger in Islam to speak against Muhammad.
 To doubt him is to extinguish Islam!

 (b) Islam is a legalistic religion without any personal relationship with God.
-It is rather based on silly, retrogressive traditions: “Do not handle!
+It is rather based on silly, austere and retrogressive traditions: “Do not handle!
 Do not taste!
 Do not touch!
 These things are all destined to perish with use because they are based on human commands and teachings” (Colossians 2:21-22).